 Again, the distance between you and your success is the distance between your ears.

-I’m working on what started as a beginner’s course.
-Initially, my approach to this was to show the mechanics from the ground up but it quickly became something much bigger.
-My thinking became what would I want to tell that younger version of myself that would save me years of heartache?
+A few years back, I started working on a beginner’s course.
+Initially, my approach to this was to show the mechanics from the ground up but it quickly became something much bigger (which eventually became Trading Full Circle).
+My thinking quickly became what would I want to tell that younger punk version of me that would save me years of heartache?
 I would tell him that, above all, your mental attitude toward the markets is crucial.
 Yes, mechanics are important but they’re simple and straightforward.
 It’s the mindset that’s key.
 If I can get the beginner thinking properly then they’ll avoid the psychological pitfalls down the road-or, at the least, recognize and adjust when they occur.
 You must have the proper mentality.
 I poked around the net until I found the definition that drives the point home.

 As you know, markets can often be choppy during the summer months.
 So, I tend to work on courses during this time to avoid the Siren call of watching my screens and trying to force a trade.
 Last summer I started a course on trading psychology which I thought I could bang out in a few weeks.
-A few weeks later and all I had to show for my hard work was a 14-page “to do” list of what I felt MUST be covered.
-I realized that I might have slightly under estimated the project.
+Around a month later, all I had to show for my hard work was a 14-page “to do” list of what I felt MUST be covered.
+I realized that I might have slightly underestimated the project (I know, I have some of that "all you gotta do" in me too!).
 Yes, all of the material must be covered but if you can’t wait for me to get around to finishing it I have some really good news: You know what you’re doing wrong?
 Well, you know what you’re doing wrong.
 Assuming that you have the mechanics down pat and have experienced a variety of market conditions, then I’m willing to bet that you know what you’re doing wrong.
 And, if you don’t, I’m guessing that a quick look at your trades will reveal the problem.

 Quite often I receive emails from people telling me that they’re not honoring their stops, they’re cutting their profits short, they’re over trading trying to force something to happen and so on and so forth.